-Smaller yachts and sailboats carrying 12 to 32 guests can vary considerably in price and amenities from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
+Smaller yachts and sailboats carrying 14 to 36 guests can vary considerably in price and amenities from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
 They offer the most intimate experience with the most time ashore.
-It is easier to get 16 travelers ashore in one group than it is to ferry 100 passengers ashore in multiple groups, so smaller yachts can mean more time ashore.
+It is easier to get 16 travelers ashore in one group than it is to ferry 100 passengers ashore in multiple groups.

 The tradeoff is that these boats are smaller.
-They have smaller cabins, bathrooms, dining room and deck space, and there are not as many public places to go for a private moment on deck.
+They have smaller cabins, bathrooms, dining room and deck space, and there are not as many public places to go for a private moment.
 However, travelers aboard small yachts and sailboats often comment that getting to know their fellow passengers and crew is one of the highlights of the trip.

 Sailboats like the 16-guest Mary Anne are popular in the Galapagos Islands, but keep in mind that ocean currents and wind conditions are such that most transit is done under motor power.
-Sails will be hoisted when conditions and schedules allow.
 Sailboats are the smallest boats in the Galapagos and many have bunk beds instead of lower beds.

 Mid-sized cruisers carrying 40-60 passengers offer the efficiency and intimacy of a small yacht combined with the space and amenities typically found on a larger Galapagos ship.
 They often have larger cabins, spacious bathrooms, ample deck space, delicious cuisine, a high crew-to-passenger ratio and excellent guides.
 There are multiple decks where you can always find a moment to watch the sunset and enjoy the solitude.